Prenatal nutrition: Historical Cases

-The Dutch famine
+The Dutch Famine

-Since small birth weight is associated with an increased risk of chronic diseases in later life, and poor maternal nutrition during gestation contributes to restricted fetal development, maternal malnutrition may be a cause of increased disease susceptibility in adulthood.
+Since low birth weight is associated with an increased risk of chronic diseases in later life, and inadequate maternal nutrition during pregnancy can contribute to restricted fetal growth, maternal under-nutrition may play a role in influencing long-term health outcomes.

 The Dutch famine of 1944 or the "Hunger Winter" during World War II serves as an epidemiological study that is used to examine the effects of maternal under-nutrition during different gestational stages.
-The famine was a period (roughly five to six months) of extreme food shortage in the west of the Netherlands.
+This famine occurred over approximately five to six months in the western Netherlands and involved a significant reduction in food availability.
 The famine was imposed on a previously well-nourished population and the official daily ration for the general adult population gradually decreased from 1800 calories in December 1943 to 1400 calories in October 1944 to below 1000 calories in the late November 1944.
-December 1944 to April 1945 was the peak of the famine where the official daily ration fell abruptly to about 400~800 calories.
-Even though pregnant and lactating women had extra food during the famine, these extra supplies could no longer be provided peaking the famine.
+Between December 1944 and April 1945, caloric intake further declined to approximately 400–800 calories per day.
+Although pregnant and lactating women were allocated additional food, these supplies became limited during the peak of the famine.
 In the early May 1945, the liberation of the Netherlands restored the food supply.
 The daily ration had increased to more than 2000 calories in June 1945.
-What is unique about Dutch Famine as an experimental study on the effects of maternal malnutrition is that the population was strictly circumscribed in time and place and the sudden onset and relief of the famine was imposed on a previously well-nourished population.
+What distinguishes the Dutch famine as a study context is the well-defined time frame and geographic location, as well as the abrupt onset and resolution of food scarcity in a previously well-nourished population.

-The Dutch Famine during World War II had a profound effect on the health condition of the general public, especially women who conceived during the period of time.
-The period of maternal starvation is shown to have limited intrauterine growth and has been identified as one of the most important contributors to coronary heart disease as well as other chronic diseases later in life.
-These findings agree well with Barker's hypothesis; it supports the theory that maternal under-nutrition leads to a lower birth weight due to restricted intrauterine development and ultimately leads to higher risks of chronic conditions in adult life.
+Research has linked maternal malnutrition during this period with limited intrauterine growth and an increased risk of chronic diseases in offspring later in life, including coronary heart disease.
+These observations are consistent with Barker's hypothesis, which suggests that early nutritional environments may have long-term effects on health outcomes.

-The French paradox
+The French Paradox

 The French paradox regards the seemingly paradoxical fact that people living in France since many generations suffer from a relatively little incidence of heart disease, although the traditional French cuisine is high in saturated fatty acids.

 One explanation suggested for the paradox is the potential impact of nutritional enhancements during pregnancy and the first months and years of life that would positively influence the health of following generations: After the defeat in the Franco-German War, a nutrition program for pregnant women and small children with the aim of strengthening future generations of soldiers was introduced by the French Government.
 This might be one explanation for positive health-outcomes in following generations.
+Other research indicates the potential influence of psychological and cultural factors regarding lower coronary heart disease deaths.
+Compared to other countries, college students in France associate food least with health and most with pleasure, which may lead to more positive attitudes surrounding food.
+Preliminary research suggests these French perspectives may correlate with a lower risk of developing preclinical stages of CHD.
+However, not all research supports these connections.